Heaverno/metahuman-DNA-Blender-tools/README.md

 Intention is to make reading, editing and writing dna files of metahuman possible in Blender.

 Please read me thoroughly.
 This is a WIP.
+New metahuman after 5.2 release provides a more simple way to edit it's mesh, the dis WIP progress of the project is permnantly delayed :(

 # License
 Since this is a Blender addon, it has to go with with [GPL licence](LICENSE).